chvandorp/flu-sampler/README.md

 If all goes well, the following files will be created in the data/ folder after running the program:

-- full-ili-chain-<vid>.xml -- the thinned chain (posterior)
+- full-ili-chain-<id>.xml -- the thinned chain (posterior)
-- sili-<vid>.xml -- simulated data, parameters sampled from the posterior
+- sili-<id>.xml -- simulated data, parameters sampled from the posterior

-where <vid> is an identifier given by the uses (defaults to "test"
+where <id> is an identifier given by the uses (defaults to "test"

 **TODO: new IO files added**